ChrisBAshton/smartresolution-org/view/workflow.md

 * Agent - an Individual account, belonging to a Law Firm.
 * Mediation Centre - an Organisation account.
 * Mediator - an Individual account, belonging to a Mediation Centre.

+## Setting up

+Before a dispute can be opened on SmartResolution, both Agents must be registered to the system.
+For each Agent to be registered, their Law Firm must also be registered.

+1. Law Firm A registers an account and logs in.
+2. Law Firm A creates an account for Agent A.
+3. Law Firm B registers an account and logs in.
+4. Law Firm B creates an account for Agent B.

 ## Creating a dispute